pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       name: scanner
       namespace: DEV-NAMESPACE
     imagePullSecrets:
-    - name: scanning-tap-component-read-creds # Used by the component to pull the scan component image from tap registry
+    - name: scanning-tap-component-read-creds # Used by the component to pull the scan component image from the registry
     secrets:
     - name: scan-image-read-creds # Used by the component to pull the image to scan.
 Needed if
                                   # the image you are scanning is private
     ```

-1. Create service account for publisher.
+5. Create the service account `publisher` which enables the App Scanning component to push the scan results to a user specified registry.

     ```yaml
     apiVersion: v1